Who Should Apply?

 Online courses: Online design, development and production staff time and expertise will be provided to awardees.
 Instructional design staff will work with instructors to achieve course development goals, align with instructional design standards, meet web accessibility standards, and comply with copyright policy.
 Note: based upon experience, 50-100 hours is the average length of time instructors spend to develop an online course that meets web-based instructional standards.
 Additional time will be required to participate in relevant training as needed (see below).

 Face-to-face courses: Assistance with developing learning outcomes or assessments will be provided to awardees.

-- Participation in online course design and facilitation sessions (online only – apply here)
+- Participation in online course design and facilitation sessions (online only – apply now)

 Instructors who receive an award for online development will participate in online design and facilitation sessions (no more than 20 hours over the course of a calendar year) designed to help you collaborate with and receive support from peers and instructional design experts and apply design and teaching best practices to your own course.

-This funding will provide support for course or program development in summer 2019, fall 2019, and/or spring 2020 for launch in summer 2020.
-It is important to note that courses receiving funding will first be delivered in summer 2019.
+This funding will provide support for course or program development in summer.
+It is important to note that courses receiving funding will first be delivered in summer 2022.

 Up to $15,000 will be awarded for each project.
 School/College Summer Deans and Budget Officers will be responsible for arranging transfers to departments.
 Award amounts are subject to change based on availability and scope of projects.

 Tentative call scheduled fall 2021-2022